peteroupc/peteroupc.github.io/bernsupp.md

 In general, the number of input coin flips needed by any Bernoulli factory algorithm for a factory function _f_(_&lambda;_) depends on how "smooth" the function _f_ is.

 The following table summarizes the rate of simulation (in terms of the number of input coin flips needed) that can be achieved _in theory_ depending on _f_(_&lambda;_), assuming the input coin's probability of heads is unknown.
-In the table below:
+In the following table:

 - _&lambda;_, the unknown probability of heads, is _&epsilon;_ or greater and (1&minus;_&epsilon;_) or less for some _&epsilon;_ &gt; 0.
 - The simulation makes use of a _fair coin_ (a coin that shows 1 or 0 with equal probability) in addition to input coin flips.